ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Design 2 or Design 3.

-# Conformance to "Building Protocols with HTTP" Best Current Practices
+# Conformance to "Building Protocols with HTTP" Best Current Practices {#sec-bcp-http}

 This specification adheres fully to {{RFC9205}} as further elaborated below: